-Before arriving in Vietnam, I priced out online, potential tours I was interested in and it ran into steep prices, forcing me to look away.
-Upon arriving in Vietnam and researching prices at neighborhood tour agency shops (and my hostel), the price for an all-inclusive tour dropped to something more of a budget backpacker (and even less)!
+Before arriving in Vietnam, I priced online tours I was interested in; some were not cheap or even moderately priced.
+In Vietnam, the price for an all-inclusive tour dropped to something more of a budget backpacker (even less)!
 Often, those costs came to a draw in price had I done the tour on my own!
 Vietnamese tours are all-inclusive from transportation, English-speaking guide to food and accommodations (hotel stays were better looking than rooms I’d booked on my own!), which makes the prices feel almost scandalously cheap!
-Halong Bay, Mekong Delta, Trekking in Sapa,… are just three of the one to three day tours I took.
-What does that mean?
+Halong Bay, Mekong Delta, Trekking in Sapa,… are three of the tours I took.
 Take the tour.

-Vietnam has a mean wealth of tours (as I explained above) and they’re all operating at the same time.
-Vietnam is like one giant tour factory .
-Thus, tourists are a dime a dozen and often shuffled around like cattle.
-You could get left, if you’re not in the pack (especially if you’re a solo traveler, who doesn’t have anyone to look out for you.)
+Vietnam is like one giant tour factory.
+Thus, tourists are often shuffled around like cattle.
+You could get left behind, if you’re not in close to the pack (especially if you’re a solo traveler.)

-Because many tours are running at the same time, it was easy for me to lose sight of my group at times.
-And when I didn’t meet up with my groups in time, I almost got left and that was scary.
-Tour operators don’t give you an itinerary to know which hotel I’d be staying at.
+As many tours are running at the same time, it was easy for me to lose sight of my group at times.
+When I didn’t meet up with my group in time, I almost got left and that was scary.
+Tour operators don’t give you an tour itinerary or an emergency phone number to call.
 It’s likely, the tour operator (who’s also shifting and juggling tours) doesn’t know either, until the last-minute.

-When I took my Sapa tour, I met at the agency office, jumped into a van and rushed to the train station, all in what feels like ‘one breath’.
-At the train station, an agency rep gave us our tickets for an overnight train and quick instructions, that when we reached the other side, someone with a sign would be waiting for us.
-On the train, our group was split up into different cars and when we arrived early in the morning, I forgot what my group looked like.
+When I took my Sapa tour, I met at the agency office, jumped into a van and rushed to the train station.
+At the train station, an agency rep gave us our tickets for an overnight train and quick instructions, about who we’d look for when we reached Sapa.
+Apparently, someone with a sign would be waiting for us.
+I assumed to stay with my group and follow the herd but on the train, our group was split up into different cars and when we arrived early in the morning, I forgot what my group looked like.
 I didn’t see anyone from my group.
 Twenty minutes later, I was on the verge of tears.
 Luckily a man from our group recognized me and called to me from the van in the parking lot.. where everyone was already sitting and waiting.

 Tip: Don’t get left.
 If you’re a solo traveler, make yourself visible, seen and heard.
 Keep the number of your tour agency, hotel and/or guide and keep up with your group.
 Also, have at least, one person from the group account for you.